PREVIEW-Olympics-Hockey-Australia the team to beat at Rio

 Jan 13 Tokyo governor Yuriko Koike has asked the Kasumigaseki Country Club, venue of golf competition of the 2020 Olympic Games, to admit women as full members.

-MUMBAI, July 29 Germany might be the twice Olympic champions defending their title in men's field hockey but top-ranked Australia will be the team to beat at next month's Rio Games.
+Aug 4 Germany might be the twice Olympic champions defending their men's field hockey title but top-ranked Australia will be the team to beat when the competition begins in Rio on Saturday.

-"Yeah, we had to do a lot of long hard looking at ourselves, but it paid off ultimately," 32-year-old Glenn Turner, a member of the Australia squad, said.
+"Yeah, we had to do a lot of long hard looking at ourselves, but it paid off ultimately," said 32-year-old Australia squad member Glenn Turner.

-"After London we got a psychologist in and we started to get to know each other a lot better."

-Mark Knowles and Jamie Dwyer, a five-time International Hockey Federation player of the year, provide Australia with a wealth of experience since Rio will be their fourth Games.
+Mark Knowles and Jamie Dwyer, a five-time International Hockey Federation player of the year, provide Australia with a wealth of experience with Rio being their fourth Games.

 Knowles said the team, who face New Zealand in their first match, would settle for nothing but gold in Brazil.